Course Outline

 Format:

-Select a health and wellbeing topic for a priority population group of interest to you.
+You will develop an evidence-based portfolio of strategies for a health and wellbeing priority in a selected priority community of interest to you.

 Use Vancouver JAMA style referencing.